Jaredslocker21/yourcommunity/README.md

 - Font Awesome
   - This was used for various icons throughout the site
 - Favicon.io
-  - favicon files were created at https://favicon.io/favicon-converter/
+  - favicon files were created at https://icons8.com/ and no license is required if I share this link with the whole world.
 - balsamiq
   - wireframes were created using balsamiq from https://balsamiq.com/wireframes/desktop/#
 - Canva
-  - This was used to create the logo in header
+  - The Diagram at the top of the page
 - TinyPNG
-  - This was used to compress the hero image for optimal load times
+  - This was used to compress the hero images for optimal load times

 **Python Modules Used**